Mystic-Valley/shushrut.github.io/README.md

 [Phantom](https://html5up.net/phantom)

 # License
 This portfolio is an open source project build with the help of free available templates.
-No permission is required to use this site's source code as template :)
+No permission is required to use the source code as template :)